Wells Fargo Personal Loan – 2023 Review

 LightStream

 As the last entry implied, LightStream caters to creditworthy borrowers with sound finances.
 But it offers them exceptional deals.
 Indeed, its interest rates begin at 3.49% APR.
 No fees and co-signers welcome.
-The only drawback it’s that – like Wells Fargo but unlike most others on this list – requesting a quote will give your credit score a small hit.

 How to Find Your Best Personal Loan

 Never apply to just one lender for a personal loan, even if that’s your own bank or credit union.
-This is an exceptionally competitive market and you may well find better quotes if you shop around.
+This is an exceptionally competitive market, and you may well find better quotes if you shop around.
 That’s especially important because different lenders specialize in borrowers with different profiles.
 So one may give you a worse rate than another, not because there’s anything wrong with you but because it prefers working with people who are different from you.

 If possible, plan ahead and improve your credit score and finances before you apply.
-Lending decisions are made by computers and a score that’s just a point or two higher can shift you into a more creditworthy category.
+Lending decisions are made by computers, and a score that’s just a point or two higher can shift you into a more creditworthy category.
 And that could earn you a lower rate.

 Finally, try to match how long your loan lasts to the purpose behind your borrowing.
 You could be making your last payment to Wells Fargo in eight years’ time.
 And you don’t want to be doing that if you’ve used the money to buy gaming equipment that you’ve had to replace two or three times by then.
 On the other hand, you may be perfectly fine doing so if you used the cash to invest in home improvements or a classic car.
 So try to align the length of time you’re going to be making payments with the period for which your expenditure will bring you joy, satisfaction or peace of mind.